 They're pretty much only from Grindr, yeah.
 I think I’ve painted one person from Scruff, but that seems less diverse so I deleted that.
 What I do is I’ll paint someone, then send them their picture after so it’s kind of a surprise for them.
 It's got a bit more popular recently, so I feel bad about putting people's pictures up without telling them and have asked a couple of guys before I do it.
 But 95 percent of the time it's a surprise.

 Don't people get a bit freaked out?

-Actually, one of my friends, Will, asked me to take his portrait down because he was scared his mom might stumble across it or something.
-He was flattered by the portrait but admitted that he was a little freaked out it was online.
-But no, the responses have been mostly positive.
+Actually, one of my friends, Will, asked me to take his portrait down because he was dreading his mum stumbling across it or something.
+He was flattered by the portrait, but admitted that he was a little freaked out it was online.
+But no, it's mostly been positive responses.
 Some people get weirded out, but it's not too bad.

-I suppose it kicks up the whole social media/privacy debate.
+I suppose it kicks up the who social media/privacy debate.

 Yeah, it’s like, I get that you don’t want anyone from work seeing your portrait, but what’s to stop them from going on Grindr and finding it anyway?
 I mean, at the end of the day, you’re getting a free portrait out of it, so you can’t complain too much.

 Agreed.
 So, considering there's very little romance involved with Grindr, is Grindr Illustrated an attempt to make the whole no-strings hook-up culture a bit more intimate?